A Father’s Vital Role in Teaching Children Empathy and Emotional Intelligence

 subsequent stronger bonding, and more effective parenting.”

-It makes sense that when our children feel more connected, safe, and open with us, they’re much more likely to listen to our advice, lessons, and limits.
+The research models what we already witness in real life: when children feel more connected, safe, and open with a parent, they’re far more likely to absorb that parent's guidance, lessons, and limits.

 more powerful for the child.